Bohdan Borovskyi

-Bohdan Borovskyi (Богдан Станіславович Боровський; born 17 September 1992) is a Ukrainian football midfielder playing with FC Continentals in the Canadian Soccer League.
+Bohdan Borovskyi (Богдан Станіславович Боровський; born 17 September 1992) is a Ukrainian football midfielder playing with Toronto Falcons in the Canadian Soccer League.

 Career

 Ukraine

 He was a product of FC Ametyst Oleksandria sportive school.
-After graduating from the academy level he played in the Ukrainian First League in 2010 with FC Oleksandriya.
+After graduating from the academy level, he played in the Ukrainian First League in 2010 with Oleksandriya.
 In his debut season, he assisted the club in securing promotion to the Ukrainian Premier League by winning the league title.
 In 2012, he played in the Ukrainian Second League with Zhemchuzhina Yalta.
-The following season he remained in the third tier with UkrAhroKom Holovkivka but only for a season as he helped secure promotion to the First League.
+The following season, he remained in the third tier with UkrAhroKom Holovkivka, but only for a season as he helped secure promotion to the First League.

-In 2014, he signed with league rivals FC Hirnyk Kryvyi Rih.where he played for two seasons.
-He returned to his former club Oleksandriya in 2016 and had a loan spell with FC Inhulets Petrove.
-After failing to break into the first team he signed with MFC Kremin Kremenchuk in 2017.
-He remained in the second tier by signing with FC Hirnyk-Sport Horishni Plavni in 2018 where he played for two seasons.
+In 2014, he signed with league rivals Hirnyk Kryvyi Rih, where he played for two seasons.
+He returned to his former club, Oleksandriya, in 2016 and had a loan spell with Inhulets Petrove.
+After failing to break into the first team, he signed with Kremin Kremenchuk in 2017.
+He remained in the second tier by signing with Hirnyk-Sport Horishni Plavni in 2018, where he played for two seasons.
 In 2019, he was released from his contract with Hirnyk.

 Canada

 In 2019, he played abroad in the Canadian Soccer League with FC Vorkuta.
 In his debut season with Vorkuta, he assisted the club in securing the First Division title.
-The following season he featured in the CSL Championship final against Scarborough SC and assisted in securing the championship by recording a goal.
+The following season, he was featured in the CSL Championship final against Scarborough SC and assisted in securing the championship by recording a goal.

 In 2021, he assisted in securing Vorkuta's third regular-season title and secured the ProSound Cup against Scarborough.
-He also played in the 2021 playoffs where Vorkuta was defeated by Scarborough in the championship final.
-In 2022, Vorkuta was renamed FC Continentals and he re-signed with the club for the season.
+He also played in the 2021 playoffs, where Vorkuta was defeated by Scarborough in the championship final.
+In 2022, Vorkuta was renamed FC Continentals and re-signed with the club for the season.
 Throughout the 2022 season, he helped the Continentals to secure a playoff berth by finishing fourth in the standings.
-In the second round of the playoffs, he contributed a goal against the Serbian White Eagles which advanced the team to the championship final.
-He made his third consecutive championship final appearance against Scarborough once more where he won his second championship title.
+In the second round of the playoffs, he contributed a goal against the Serbian White Eagles, which advanced the team to the championship final.
+He made his third consecutive championship final appearance against Scarborough once more, where he won his second championship title.

+After the hiatus of FC Continentals for the 2023 season, he joined league rivals Toronto Falcons.
+Borovskyi would help the Falcons finish third in the standings.

 Personal life

-His father Stanislav was also a footballer.
+His father, Stanislav, was also a footballer.